Writers in Residence 2015

-Mr. D'Ambrosio's reading is scheduled for Thursday, January 29th at 7:30.
-Mr. Rivard's reading is scheduled for Thursday, February 26th at 7:30.
-Both events will be held in Walter Hall Rotunda.
+Mr. Olsen's reading is scheduled for Thursday, October 8th at 7:30.
+Ms. Wilkinson's reading is scheduled for Thursday, November 5th at 7:30.
+Mr. Church's reading will drop on Feb.
+18th, 2016.
+All events will be held in Walter Hall Rotunda.

 Charles D'Ambrosio is the author two collections of short stories, The Point (1995) and The Dead Fish Museum (2006).
 He has also published two collections of essays: Orphans (2005) and Loitering (2014).
 His writings have appeared in The New Yorker, The Stranger (newspaper), The Paris Review, Zoetrope All-Story, and A Public Space.

 In October 2006, D'Ambrosio was awarded the prestigious Whiting Writers' Award.
 Among other honors, he has received an Academy Award from the American Academy of Arts and Letters, a Lannan Foundation Fellowship, and a Rasmuson Fellowship.